Skip to main contentIBM Quantum Documentation

 IBM Quantum features a collection of high-performance simulators for prototyping quantum circuits and algorithms.

-To view available simulators, on the upper right corner of the screen, click the Application switcher ( switcher ), select Compute resources to view the Compute resources page, (opens in a new tab) then click All simulators.
+To view available simulators, on the upper right corner of the screen, click the Application switcher ( Application switcher icon ), select Compute resources to view the Compute resources page,(opens in a new tab) then click All simulators.

 The following simulation methods support a maximum of 300 circuits and 8192 shots per job.
 Find more information on each simulator below, including its type, a description, the number of qubits it simulates, whether it includes noise modeling, a list of supported gates, and how to call it using Qiskit Runtime.
 The simulator_statevector is a good default choice since it is a general-purpose solution method.